Belton, Leicestershire: History

 The village's name means 'farm/settlement close to a beacon or funeral pyre'.
 Another suggestion is farm/settlement on an island or glade'.

 "The Parish Church of Belton is a 14th century structure with a later perpendicular tower, clorestory and roof.
-It contains the recumbent effigy tomb of Lady Roesia de Verdun, foundress of the nearby Grace Dieu Priory, and Frances Beaumont, Justice of the Common Pleas, was also buried in the church on 22nd April 1598.
+It contains the recumbent effigy tomb of Lady Roesia de Verdun, foundress of the nearby Grace Dieu Priory, and Francis Beaumont, Justice of the Common Pleas, was also buried in the church on 22nd April 1598.
 The registers go back to 1538."

 Belton also has a Church of England Primary school which caters for children aged between 4 and 10.
 The original school was founded in 1843 with an additional class room and cloak room added to the western door in the early 1900s this is now a private home.
 The present school was built in 1976 on another site with more land for playing fields situated on Sadlers Wells on the edge of the village.

 The local football team, Belton Villa FC, play in Division Two of the North Leicestershire Football League.
 The Recy also has a children's play area.The village is also home to a doctors surgery which is situated at number 1 Mill Lane.
 Belton has one of the few remaining free-standing maypoles in the country.
 The Members of the school still dance around the maypole and crown a May Queen.
 The village also has a village shop and The Queens Head the one remaining pub a public house since 1800s which is now a gastro pub and restaurant situated in the heart of the village next to the shop.The George a former coaching inn, is now several private homes overlooking the maypole and church.